 - Be prepared to move vehicles if necessary.
 We will need full access to the driveway while we are working.
 We will remove our trailer at the end of the workday and thoroughly clean the driveway so you can park your vehicle there at night.

 - Take steps to protect your garden and lawn ornaments.
 We may lay down tarps to catch any roofing debris that may fall from the roof to protect shrubs, plants, or and other landscaping.

 - Roofing can be loud.
-It’s courteous to let neighbors know that you’ll be having your roof redone so they can be prepared for the noise.
+It’s courteous to let neighbors know that you’ll be having your roof redone so they can prepare for the noise.
 If you’re a business, it may be a good idea to inform customers about noise or even close temporarily until roofing is complete.

 - Along with possibly disturbing your neighbors, ongoing roofing can disrupt things in your own home.
 If you have small children who nap, consider finding a place with friends or family where they (and you) can escape the noise.
 Also consider how the noise will affect your own patterns, especially if you work from home.

 - People will be walking and hammering on your roof for at least a few days.
-It’s advisable to put a tarp over valuables in the attic to protect them from dust and debris that may be knocked loose.
+It’s advisable to put a tarp over valuables in the attic to protect them from dust and debris that may come loose.

 These are practical steps to take to prepare yourself and your neighbors.
-Here are a few things to be prepared for from our end.
+Here are a few things to know about from our end.

-- Before and during the roofing process material like shingles or plywood may be transported and stored on-site.
+- Throughout the roofing process material like shingles or plywood may be transported and stored on-site.